susumuota/kaggleenv/README.md

 RUN pip install -U pip
 ```

 You could specify a tag (e.g. `v99`) to keep using same environment, otherwise it always fetches latest one.
-You can find tags from [here](https://gcr.io/kaggle-images/python).
+You can find tags from [GCR page](https://gcr.io/kaggle-images/python).

 ## Edit `docker-compose.yml`